Xarelto Extensive Bleeding Lawsuit Helpline

 If you or a loved one has been seriously injured by Pradaxa call the Pradaxa Lawyer Helpline today.

-Pradaxa and Xarelto may lead to excessive bleeding and other complications that could cause severe injury or even be life threatening.
-If you or a loved one has taken Pradaxa and experienced complications contact Our Pradaxa Helpline today so that answer your questions and connect you with an Xarelto lawyer or Pradaxa Lawyer to discuss your potential Pradaxa or Xarelto Lawsuit.
+Xarelto may lead to excessive bleeding and other complications that could cause severe injury or even be life threatening.
+If you or a loved one has taken Xarelto and experienced complications contact Our new Xarelto Helpline today so that answer your questions and connect you with an Xarelto lawyer to discuss your potential Xarelto Lawsuit.